ChuJiaming/ChuJiaming.github.io/README.md

 ---

-Other questions, you may need to install **Node.JS** in local environment or docker container and run the following command:
+Other questions, you may need to install **Node.js** in local environment and run the following command:

 ```bash
 npm install